 Mom's Recipe Scrapbooks (1920s)

-You Will Enjoy These Favorite Sandwich Spreads (PD Source 1920, Adapted by Don Bell)
+You Will Love Grandma's Favorite Sandwich Spread Recipes (PD Source 1920, Adapted by Don Bell)

 Favorite Sandwich Spread Recipes